Eliza is a photographer, activist, speaker, creator, curator and podcast host. She is most widely known as the founder of Cheer Up Luv.

 Eliza Hatch brings her feminist activism to the V&A Museum for Feminist Futures

-Eliza was invited to speak on a panel at the V&A Museum’s Friday Late: Feminist Futures event, which was part of the V&A Performance Festival.
-The event brought together artists, performers, and collectives to explore alternative pathways of feminism.
-Eliza shared insights from her work as a photographer, activist, educator, and as the founder of a trusted feminist platform with a 184K Instagram community.
-Eliza offered her unique perspective on feminism through art, drawing on her experience of using photography to amplify feminist voices.
+Eliza was invited to speak at the V&A Museum’s Friday Late: Feminist Futures panel, which was part of the V&A Performance Festival, bringing together artists, performers, and collectives to explore alternative pathways of feminism.
+Eliza shared insights from her work as a photographer, activist, and educator, and offered her unique perspective on feminism through art, drawing on her experience of using photography to amplify feminist voices.

 Impact

-By taking her message into spaces like the V&A Museum, Eliza amplified her commitment to activism in the art world.
-Her participation in the event sparked meaningful discussions and resonated deeply with both her community and attendees, supporting her unwavering efforts to drive important conversations around gender equality, representation, and empowerment.
+By bringing her message to spaces like the V&A Museum, Eliza reinforces her dedication to activism in the art world.
+Her participation sparked meaningful discussions among her community and attendees, furthering her commitment to driving change around gender equality.

 Watch Eliza’s recap here